arpitprojects/Test/README.md

 ### 3rd I was solving through bruteforce but I left in between Becuse time was up.

+### There is not file checks please upload file it has in local folder here.

 ### In case of any problem running let me know.